 My friends, today I am sharing a recipe that was my very first post here on the blog.
 In addition, it was a guest blog post for Bob’s Red Mill.
 I was thrilled when they reached out to me in the spring of that year to develop a special gluten free holiday recipe for their customers and readers using Bob’s Red Mill products.
 I had such fun in “the lab” creating the special blend of gluten free flour used in making these delectable, chewy-flaky pastry-cookies.
 No one will ever know they’re gluten-free!
 I promise.

 Since I am a big supporter of the gluten-free community, my focus was creating a gluten-free version of my original recipe for Honey-Nut Rugelach, a popular and well-loved holiday pastry-cookie.
 The article I wrote, Honey-Nut Rugelach: A New Twist on a Holiday Classic, appeared on Bob’s Blog on December 10, 2012.
-However, today’s recipe is for the traditional version made with regular all-purpose wheat flour with an option for gluten-free.
+(Note: The post has since been taken down amongst many others by food bloggers.
+However, the post has been preserved in PDF format via InternetArchive.org and now resides here on my site.)
+Today’s recipe is for the traditional version made with regular all-purpose wheat flour with an option for gluten-free.

 So, why am I sharing this recipe for Honey-Nut Rugelach again here on the blog?
 The reasons are simple.
 Back in 2012, the race was on with my blog designer to get us live by December 10, 2012—very late in the holiday season.
 In addition, since my blog was so new and my Pinterest account was new as well, this recipe did not get much exposure or “see the light of day”.
 In fact, I re-edited my photos for the blog feeds and the Pinterest platform and hope you will enjoy pinning them to your holiday baking and cookie boards to bake later and enjoy for the holidays.
 Honestly, this recipe is that good and deserves to be shared again and to “see the light of day”.